I-Brain-BCI/ibrain_website/content/join-us/NHP-Research Assistant/index.md

 ## Required Materials
 Applicants should submit the following materials in PDF format to ibrain@smart.org.cn with the email subject line: Name + Position Applied.
-- Curriculum Vitae (including full publication list and technical expertise)
+- Curriculum Vitae (including full publication list and technical expertise).
-- Any other supporting documents (optional)
+- Any other supporting documents (optional).
-- A brief self-introduction in the email body
+- A brief **self-introduction** in the email body.